asonix/http-signatures/README.md

 # HTTP Signatures

 This crate is used to create and verify HTTP Signatures, defined [here](https://tools.ietf.org/html/draft-cavage-http-signatures-09).
-It has support for Hyper and Reqwest types, although currently these adapters have not been tested.
-In the future, I plan on supporting Rocket's request guards, and possibly an Iron middleware for verification.
+It has support for Hyper, Rocket, and Reqwest types, although currently these adapters have not been tested.
+In the future, I might also support Iron middleware for verification.

 ### Usage
 #### With Hyper